-One of the leased property's agreement contains 5 years extension option to be exercisable by the Company before the expiry of the lease term and the lease rental price of the extension period to be determined in accordance with the prevailing market rate.
-The Group has not included the extension option in the computation of the right-of-use and lease liabilities for this particular lease as the Group was considering alternative arrangement at the end of lease.
-The Group completed the acquisition of the leased property in January 2022.
+In prior year, one of the leased property's agreements contained a 5-year extension option that was exercisable by the Company before the expiry of the lease term.
+The lease rental price of the extension period was to be determined in accordance with the prevailing market rate.
+The Group had not included the extension option in the computation of the right-of-use and lease liabilities for this particular lease as the Group had been considering alternative arrangements at the end of the lease.
+The Group acquired the leased property in January 2022 and as a result, right-of-use asset and lease liability pertaining to the leased property were derecognised during the year.